deandevl/WorkSheetComp/README.md

 Far from being an Excel worksheet **work-sheet-comp** is a Vue.js web component that can display a large table of data where row index headings freeze as you scroll horizontally or table headings freeze as you scroll vertically.
 Also when a table heading is clicked, the entire table is sorted based on the selected column.
 Repeated clicks of the column toggle the sort direction between ascending/descending.

- **work-sheet-comp** depends on the [vue.js](https://vuejs.org/ "Vue.js") framework and can be installed via [npm install](https://docs.npmjs.com/cli/install.html "npm install") with the included `package.json` file.
-Three [webpack](https://webpack.js.org/concepts/) npm scripts are included for building  development, production, or hot recompile/execute of the demo.   `build-dev` and `build-prod` scripts produce  a `dist` folder containing the `index.html`.
-The size of the `main.js` bundle using `build-prod` is 14 KiB along with calling a CDN for incorporating the Vue framework.
+ **work-sheet-comp** can be installed via with the included `package.json` file for a local installation via the [npm install](https://docs.npmjs.com/cli/install.html "npm install") command.  **work-sheet-comp** depends on the [vue.js](https://vuejs.org/ "Vue.js") framework.
+A demo folder is provided that used [Parcel](https://parceljs.org/) together with its associated `package.json` file to bundle together  **work-sheet-comp** along with its [vue.js](https://vuejs.org/ "Vue.js") dependency for a simple application.
+Further details are provided below for running the demo.

 ## Props